-(a) The franchisees should display the names of their franchisers, exchange rates and that they are authorized only to purchase foreign currency, prominently in their offices.
-Exchange Rate for conversion of foreign currency into Rupees should be the same or close to the daily exchange rate charged by the AD Category - I Banks / ADs Category - II / FFMC at its branches.
+- (a) The franchisees should display the names of their franchisers, exchange rates and that they are authorized only to purchase foreign currency, prominently in their offices.
+Exchange Rate for conversion of foreign currency into Rupees should be the same or close to the daily exchange rate charged by the AD Category I Banks / ADs Category II / FFMC at its branches. - (b) The foreign currency purchased by the franchisee should be surrendered only to the franchiser within 7 working days from the date of purchase.

-- (b) The foreign currency purchased by the franchisee should be surrendered to the franchiser or any other authorized person, as may be agreed upon, within 7 working days from the date of purchase. - (c) The maintenance of proper record of transactions by the franchisee. - (d) The on-site inspection of the franchisee by the franchiser should be conducted at least once a year.
+- (c) The maintenance of proper record of transactions by the franchisee. - (d) The on-site inspection of the franchisee by the franchiser should be conducted at least once a year.